Common Tactical Wheeled Vehicle: Background

+In December 2019, the JGSDF ordered prototypes of three new variants of the MAV under the CTWV program: the Type 24 AWCV (Armored Wheeled Combat Vehicle), the Type 24 MM (Mobile 120 mm Mortar), and the Type 25 RCV (Reconnaissance Combat Vehicle).
+The vehicle family is intended to be deployed alongside the Type 16 MCV, providing fire support and intelligence gathering capabilities.

-This family of vehicles has been ordered to equip the Rapid Deployment Regiment of the Japan Ground Self-Defence Force, able to quickly be deployed in case of an urgent need.
-A total of 370 armoured fighting vehicles of this family are expected to be ordered.
+This family of vehicles has been ordered to equip the Rapid Deployment Regiment of the Japan Ground Self-Defense Force, able to quickly be deployed in case of an urgent need.
+A total of 370 armored fighting vehicles of this family are expected to be ordered.

+Variants

-Type 24 Wheeled Armored Fighting Vehicle
+Type 24 AWCV (Armored Wheeled Combat Vehicle)

 This variant is a wheeled highly mobile infantry fighting vehicle for the JGSDF.